sklink/atom-sonic-pi/README.md

 This package makes it easier to write and run your Sonic Pi code within Atom. :)

+For a list of releases in chronological order, see [the Releases wiki page](https://github.com/SunderB/sb-atom-sonic-pi/wiki/Releases).

 ## Requirements

 Sonic Pi needs to be running in the background.